Help in the community

 Information about what can be done to protect adults at risk of harm, including court protection orders.

 Information on the different ways of managing someone's affairs, what it involves and the types of power of attorney that are available.

-Link to information leaflet outlining eligibility and the provision of free personal and nursing care.
+Where to find information about eligibility and the provision of free personal and nursing care.

 Signposting to where to find information and contact details for a wide range of disability organisations and support groups.